Now available on Amazon in Kindle format!

 Link to additional planbooks of interest to you

 Resolutions set typically include goals like “lose weight” and “save money” in the Top 3 Types.
-Therefore, Physical and Financial areas of life are in the Top 3 priorities–at least for a month.
+Therefore, Physical and Financial areas of life are in the Top 3 priorities–at least for one month.

 Two reasons why most people fail.

-1. They “say” a resolution but do not “set it” (write the what, how, why)
+1. They “say” a resolution but do not “set it” (write the what, how, and why)

-2. They do well for a few weeks because they are instinctively uncomfortable with their recent eating and spending, then, because by late January their health and finances feel like their pre-holiday season comfort zones, they feel less motivation.
-So, go to reason 1 for a solution.
+2. They do well for a few weeks because they are instinctively uncomfortable with their recent eating and spending habits during holidays, then, because by late January their health and finances feel like their pre-holiday season comfort zones, they feel less motivation.
+Without extra motivation or accountability, instincts feel comfortable again and actions toward a better self slow or stop.

-People are increasingly setting goals to add “meaning” and “purpose” in life, including planning and improving service and impact.
+People are increasingly setting goals to add “meaning” and “purpose” in life, including planning and improving service and impact plus developing self to have capacity to fulfill callings.

 You can link to the Journal of Dr. David Dyson